oracle/oracle-database-operator/docs/observability/README.md

 ### Patch Resource
-The metrics exporter controller currently supports updates for most of the fields in the manifest.
+The Observability controller currently supports updates for most of the fields in the manifest.
 An example of patching the databaseObserver resource is as follows:
 ```bash
 kubectl --type=merge -p '{"spec":{"exporter":{"image":"container-registry.oracle.com/database/observability-exporter:latest"}}}' patch databaseobserver obs-sample
 ```